wendy174/YesChef/README.md

 # YesChef
 ## About The Project

-Full stack application that enables users to browse, search, and save recipes
+Full stack application that enables users to browse, search, and add recipes

 ![YesChef](yeschefscreenshot.png)